johnnyfers/weather-app/README.md

 # Wether App

-### Search for any city in the world and find out it's weather!
+### Search for any city in the world and find out its weather!

 ### Screenshots